-DARS will use Microsoft tools to securely store documents and transmit links between state agencies and non-state agency partners.

-Microsoft tools will allow the development of easy to operate dashboards that describe and compare non-state agency partner performance, quality and standards compliance.
-By exposing these Dashboards to public stakeholders, the agency can improve services provided to consumers.
+The agency will use Microsoft tools to securely store documents and transmit links between state agencies and nonstate agency partners.
+Microsoft tools will allow the development of easy to operate dashboards that describe WWRC performance.
+By exposing these dashboards to public stakeholders, WWRC can better promote comprehensive services provided to DARS consumers.